Stealed-bid Auctions: Detecting Bid Leakage via Semi-Supervised Learning: Conclusions

 \section{Conclusions}

-We study first-price sealed-bid auctions and identify auctions corrupted with bid leakage.
-The first stage of our strategy is to build a classifier that very well distinguishes the winners from the runner-ups in the corrupted auctions but not as well in the fair auctions.
-In the second stage we process the classifier's predicted probabilities of winning for the winner and the runner-up of each auction into the probability that the auction is corrupted.
-We apply our estimation strategy to the Russian procurement data between January 2014 and March 2018 containing 636866 auctions.
+We study first-price sealed-bid auctions and identify the auctions corrupted with bid leakage.
+The first stage of our strategy is to build a classifier that successfully distinguishes the winners from the runners-up in the corrupted auctions but not as well in the fair auctions.
+In the second stage we process the classifier's predicted probabilities of winning for the winner and for the runner-up of each auction into the probability that the auction is corrupted.
+We apply our estimation strategy to the Russian procurement data between January 2014 and March 2018 containing around 600000 auctions after the preprocessing.

-We estimate the share of the corrupted auctions in the dataset as 16\%.
+We estimate the share of the corrupted auctions in the dataset as around 9\%.
 We believe that this estimate is conservative due to the assumptions we make.
 First, we are only concerned with effective bid leakage, that is if the bids are leaked to the favored participant, she inevitably wins.
 Consequently, when the classifier selects a runner-up, we assume it to be a mistake.
-Second, we assume that the classifier selects all the winners of the corrupted auctions.
-Consequently, when the classifier doesn't select the winner of an auction, we assume this auction to be fair.

-Several problems remain open.
-First, our current strategy can only be applied to the auctions with 2 and more participants.
-Second, and arguably the most important problem is that the validation of our strategy in its classical way of comparison with labeled data is not available.
-Yet the confidence in our strategy is reinforced by the economic interpretability of the results: the bid leakage is more likely in auctions with a higher reserve price, lower number of bidders and lower price fall, and where the winning bid is received in the last hour before the deadline.
+Second, instead of \textit{independence} we use \textit{parity}, an assumption that is much more plausible (Section \ref{sec-verify-assumption}) and that lowers the proportion estimate by around a third.

+The assumption that only the winners are corrupted is incidentally verified together with \textit{parity}.
+If the losing bids are corrupted, then it is natural to expect most of them to be runners-up (and not the other losing participants).
+For instance, one fair bid being submitted late enough in order not to be leaked is more probable than a scenario with two or more such bids.
+In this case, we would expect the pdf ratios $\Delta_{23}$ and $\Delta_{34}$ to differ substantially.
+However, this is not the case (Figure \ref{figure-delta}).

+We must state our reservations regarding the alternative interpretations of our results.
+Under some assumptions, the patterns studied here can also come from other forms of illegal behavior, such as collusion.
+Imagine that all bidders collude and want to commit to it.
+To this end, the supposed winner can bid last so that the others cannot deviate.
+If the cartel includes all participants in the market, this behaviour may induce the same pattern as in bid leakage: bidding last is associated with winning.
+However, there are also two differences: as there is no need to bid close to the deadline, the feature ``bid timing'' would not be informative, same as the feature ``met before?'', which represents the relationship with the auctioneer but not necessarily the relationship with the competitors.
+Disentangling this and the other types of behavior is a subject of further research.